LAMOR-yonsei/lamor-yonsei.github.io/content/authors/PHR/_index.md

 ---
 # Display name
-title: Sang-Hun Park
+title: Haerin Park

 # Full name (for SEO)
-first_name: Sang-Hun
+first_name: Haerin
 last_name: Park

 # Username (this should match the folder name)
 authors:
-  - PSH
+  - PHR

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Professor
+role: Postdoctoral researcher

 # Organizations/Affiliations
 organizations: